Updated for 2023

-If you’re an electrician, you want a salary that’s to equivalent what you’re worth.
-After all, you have a very demanding job.
-Day in and day out you must deal with tight spaces, high voltages of electricity, and ensuring that the customer is always happy.
+Electricians are well worth every dollar they earn!
+You have a demanding job.
+Every morning you head out to deal with tight spaces, crazy high voltages of electricity, and the job of ensuring that the customer is always happy.

-And if you’re the owner of a business that employs electricians, you want to be sure that you’re paying a fair wage while also effectively managing your costs.
+You want to make the most money for your efforts.
+And if you own a business that employs electricians, you want to be sure that you’re paying a fair wage while also effectively managing your costs.

 But how can you know these numbers?
-How can you be sure you’re getting paid a fair salary or paying your employees a fair amount?
+How can you be sure you’re getting paid a fair salary or paying your employees the right amount?

 Average Hourly Rate For Electricians

-However, it’s important to remember that this is just an average.
-It includes entry-level, mid-level, and senior positions.
-It also includes the hourly rates of places where the cost of living is much higher, such as Austin, Texas, and significantly lower, such as rural towns in Wyoming.
+Now, it’s important to remember that this is just an average.
+These figures include entry-level, mid-level, and senior positions.
+It also includes the hourly rates of places where the cost of living is much higher, like San Diego, and significantly lower, like small towns in North Carolina.

-Taking a closer look, the state with the highest average hourly rate is Massachusetts, with an average hourly rate of $37.87.
-The state with the lowest average hourly rate is Oklahoma, with an average hourly rate of $15.94.
+Taking a closer look, the state with the highest average hourly rate is Hawaii, with an average hourly rate of $42.61, and the lowest average hourly rate is Arkansas, with an average hourly rate of $22.63.

 Average Rate By State

-When looking at the average hourly rates for electricians, it can also be helpful to get a bit more granular and look at the individual average rates paid by each state.
+When looking at the average hourly rates for electricians, it can also be helpful to zoom in a bit more and view the individual average rates paid by each state.

-Again, as noted above, these averages include all positions, from the highest paying to the lowest paying.
+Again, like we talked about before, these averages include all positions, from the highest paying to the lowest paying.

-However, knowing the average hourly rate in each state, and then combining it with other data, can give you an idea of which states tend to pay the most and which pay the least.
+However, knowing the average hourly rate in each state and then combining it with other data can give you an idea of which states tend to pay more than others.

 Electrician Salary Range By State